 - Proof of a minimum level of English proficiency, demonstrated by one of the following:

-- A TOEFL score of: 430+ (paper), 40+ (iBT) for undergraduate students
+- A TOEFL score of 430+ (paper), 40+ (iBT) for undergraduate students

 - A SAT Verbal score of 250+

-- Proof of Graduation translated into English
+- (For graduate students) Proof of graduation from a university, translated into English

-- An official high school transcript for grades 9 through 12, or some other proof of graduation from high school for undergraduate students
+- (For undergraduate students) An official high school transcript for grades 9 through 12, or some other proof of graduation from high school

 - (For permanent residents) A photocopy (front and back) of your alien registration card